rism-digital/rism.info/community/muscat.en.md

 ## About Muscat

-Muscat includes sources from the various RISM series A/I, A/II, and B/I, which are in one database for the first time after having previously been managed in separate places.
-As of September 2018, Muscat contains in total 1,132,000 musical sources, 111,700 authority records for personal names, 70,400 institutions, and 34,500 records for secondary literature.
+As of December 2020, Muscat contains in total 1,484,000 musical sources, 139,000 authority records for personal names, 59,000 institutions, and 36,000 records for secondary literature.
+Muscat includes sources from the RISM series A/I, A/II, and B/I, as well as sources outside these series.

 Muscat is a multilingual, [open source](https://github.com/rism-ch/muscat){:target="_blank"}, web-based, platform-independent program.
 It uses MARC21 and thus has an internationally widespread and standardized data model at its core.
 Additional features include:
 * Built-in version control to identify changes
 * Ability to leave comments for sources and authority files
 * Intuitive management of digital objects
-* Ability to create folders to organize your work
+* Ability to create folders to organize work
-* Link to VIAF to import personal name authority files
+* Link to VIAF to import personal name authority records
 * Custom-built module to display incipits
 * Expanded ability to add guidelines in different languages
 * Integrated full online catalog search with geovisualizations
-* Interfaces in English, German, French, and Italian, with translations in Spanish and Portuguese in preparation
+* Interfaces in English, French, German, Italian, Polish, Portuguese, and Spanish, with a translations in Korean in preparation
 * Separate training server for practice

-Feel free to contact [Jennifer Ward](mailto:jennifer.ward@rism.info) if you have any questions about using Muscat, contributing to RISM through Muscat, or if you wish for a live demonstration of Muscat, or [Rodoflo Zitellini](mailto:rodolfo.zitellini@rism.digital) for technical and software development questions.
+Please contact the [RISM Editorial Center](mailto:contact@rism.info) if you have any questions about using Muscat, contributing to RISM through Muscat, or if you wish for a live demonstration of Muscat.

 ## Technical requirements